pytest-dev/pytest-bdd/README.rst

 Scenario outlines
 -----------------

 Scenarios can be parametrized to cover few cases.
 In Gherkin the variable templates are written using corner braces as ``<somevalue>``.
-`Gherkin scenario outlines <http://behat.org/en/v3.0/user_guide/writing_scenarios.html#scenario-outlines>`_ are supported by pytest-bdd exactly as it's described in the behave_ docs.
+`Scenario Outlines <https://cucumber.io/docs/gherkin/reference/#scenario-outline>`_ are supported by pytest-bdd.

 Example:

 .. code-block:: gherkin

+    # content of scenario_outlines.feature

     Feature: Scenario outlines
         Scenario Outline: Outlined given, when, then